 If Saigon is the frenetic, commercial heartbeat of Vietnam, then verdant and historic Hanoi is the sedate, intellectual soul of the country.
 Its leafy boulevards, serene lakes and sweeping white French colonial architecture set the scene as tourists and locals go about their business at a pleasingly civilised pace.

-Located near the Mekong River, Ho Chi Minh City is the largest and most exciting city in Vietnam.
-The population of around 9 million people makes it one of the densest urban areas in the world and it's common that several families share the same living space together.
+Located on the Mekong River, Ho Chi Minh City is the largest and most exciting city in Vietnam.
+The population of around 9 million people makes it one of the densest urban areas in the world, and it's still common for several families to share a living space together.
 Travellers will likely be amazed by the vibrant mix of old and new including war relics from the devastating Vietnam War and well-preserved colonial structures.
 The vibrant nightlife of Ho Chi Minh makes it stand out from other cities in Vietnam.

 Hoi An's momentum as a sought-after destination shows no signs of slowing down: visitor numbers nearly tippled in 2018, followed by the title of 'world's best city' being awarded to it by esteemed travel publications in 2019.
 Hoi An's UNESCO-listed Ancient Town is photogenic to a fault, with its collection of distinctive mustard-coloured colonial homes, intriguing food and quaint streets that remain traffic-free for much of the day drawing in cruise excursionists and backpackers alike.